joseorono/color-palette-manager/docs/electron-setup.md

 # 🖥️ Electron Desktop App Setup

-Your Color Palette Manager can now be run as a desktop application using Electron!
+ChromaLockr can also be compiled as a desktop application using Electron!
+But I haven't thoroughly tested it yet, so there might be bugs.

 ## 📋 Prerequisites